 - Upper eyelid retraction

-- Edema (swelling) of tissues in and around the eye
+- Swelling of tissues in and around the eye socket

 Because thyroid hormones play a vital role in various body systems, the disease severity of Graves’ ophthalmopathy can differ significantly.